About ASHOK PATEL

 His past and current research is focused on using food-grade ingredients to create novel structured systems including oleogels, foams, colloidal particles and complex emulsions to solve formulation issues in food product development.
 He has published more than 50 ‘first-authored’ publications in the area of applied colloid science including original research papers, reviews, book chapters and patents.
 For his research, he has received prestigious and highly competitive individual funding from European Commission (Marie Curie International Incoming Fellowship and Marie Curie Career Integration Grant).
 In 2015, he was selected for a once-in-a-lifetime opportunity to participate at the Lindau Nobel Laureate meeting as a visiting scientist.
 He is involved in the scientific committees of AOCS Annual Meetings, FSFF Symposium and ICFP biannual conferences.
 He currently serves as an editorial board member for Springer journal – Food Biophysics.

-At INL, Dr. Patel aims to work on his ambitious project of developing complex colloidal particles that carry and deliver fat-binding agents to the intestine.
+At INL, Dr. Patel aimed to work on his ambitious project of developing complex colloidal particles that carry and deliver fat-binding agents to the intestine.
 It is his hypothesis that by controlling the de-structuring of these particles in the intestine, the release of the fat-binding agents can be matched to different steps of fat digestion for an efficient multi-step binding that will eventually lead to an overall reduction in fat absorption.

 In keeping with the motto of INL that is “Creating value at the smallest scale to tackle challenges at the grandest scale”, this project aims at exploring the feasibility of innovating at the colloidal scale to solve the global social issue of obesity.